 How much power can be transmitted?

-Government regulations limit the amount of power that can be transmitted.
-In the United States and Canada the maximum is 4 Watts EIRP, and our TX91501 transmitter broadcasts a maximum of 3 Watts EIRP.
+In the United States and Canada, the maximum amount of power that can be transmitted is 4 Watts EIRP.
+Our TX91501 transmitter broadcasts approximately 3 Watts EIRP.

 How much power is received?